mridulmanitripathi/PL_PedSim/README.md

 # PL_PedSim
 Phantasma Labs simChallenge: modelling of a pedestrian simulator

-The task is explained the pdf file 'task.pdf'
-The detailed description of the approach taken in explained the pdf file 'Report_Tripathi.pdf' To run the simulation:
+The task is explained the pdf file 'Phantasma Simulation Challenge.pdf' The detailed description of the approach taken in explained the pdf file 'Report_Tripathi.pdf' To run the simulation:
   1. clone the repository and do not change the structure.